cezarymazur/cezarymazur/README.md

 - 👋 Hi, I’m @czarecki
 - 🌱 I’m currently improving my JS skills
 - 💞️ I’m looking for work
-- 📫 You can reach me at cezarymazur.mail@gmail.com
+- 📫 You can reach me at kontakt@cezarymazur.pl

 <!---
 czarecki/czarecki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.